IBM-Bluemix-Docs/go/tracing.md

   ```
   {: codeblock}

 5. A sampler object determines in which situations or how often spans are reported.
-For development purposes, an application should report all spans that it receives.
+For development purposes, an application reports all spans that it receives.
 However, for production, reporting all the spans might not be feasible.
 To report all spans, you can use the ConstSampler object:
   ```go
   sampler := jaeger.NewConstSampler(true)
   ```